Snorkeling for Beginners: How to Snorkel Safely

 What other precautions should I know about?

-• If you are a beginner swimmer, consider using a life jacket while snorkeling.
+- If you are a beginner swimmer, consider using a life jacket or snorkeling vest while snorkeling.

-• Be careful near aquatic life, coral, and seaweed.
+- Be careful near aquatic life, coral, and seaweed.
+Do not step on coral.